International regulations and required documentation for hauliers transporting dangerous or hazardous goods by road or by vehicles on ships.

 Vehicles used to transport dangerous or hazardous goods must undergo annual checks to certify that they are roadworthy.

 Certain dangerous goods vehicles must have an extra test and certificate over and above the normal heavy goods vehicle roadworthiness test.
 This is known informally as an ‘ADR test’.
-It ensures that vehicles comply with Part 9 of the European Agreement concerning the ADR.
+It ensures that vehicles comply with part 9 of ADR.
 Vehicle requirements vary according to the nature of the goods being carried.

 Requirements for the carriage of dangerous goods on vehicles at sea